You are now leaving our website and entering a third-party website over which we have no control.

 If the amount of your mortgage results from combining an existing insured mortgage with new money, then the insurance company will combine the information from the existing mortgage and use the premium tables shown here to calculate the premium amount.
 The insurer may determine that a premium credit is available.

-Here are default insurance premium rates offered by insurers when there is an increase on the borrowed amount, and the original loan amount required mortgage default insurance effective for purchase mortgages approved on or after March 17th, 20175.
+Here are default insurance premium rates offered by insurers when there is an increase on the borrowed amount, and the original loan amount required mortgage default insurance effective for purchase mortgages approved on or after October 28, 2024.
 The insurer may determine that a premium credit is available.
 This rate is charged on the new money:

-25 year amortization period6
+Up to a 30 year amortization period6

-Owner-occupied properties with third party income validation |
+Owner-occupied properties |

-Owner-occupied properties without third party income validation |
+Owner-occupied properties |

-Rental Properties (2-4 units)2 |
+Rental Properties (2-4 units)3 |

-Cottage Properties3 |
+Cottage Properties4 |

 |